xSnapi/Heavy/README.md

 # Heavy
 ## Engine for SFML games
-The main goal of Heavy is to make it as close to SFML syntax as possible for example creating rigid body is easy as ```hv::RigidBody rb;``` and thats really it.
+The main goal of Heavy is to make it as close to SFML syntax as possible.
+For example creating rigid body is easy as ```hv::RigidBody rb;``` and thats really it.
 ***

 ## Heavy uses: